 Or you may find that your own congregation can accept you complete with your different beliefs.

-We may dream of finding a church whose beliefs exactly match our own, a church where our beliefs fit neatly with those of other people, but it is healthy that there is a range of beliefs amongst those who meet together to worship God.
+We may dream of finding a church whose beliefs exactly match our own, a church where our beliefs fit neatly with those of other people, but it is healthy that there is a range of beliefs among those who meet together to worship God.

 Our knowledge that we are One in God does not depend on having exactly the same beliefs.

 I have great sympathy with those leaving Christianity because they have encountered abuse or spiritual teachings that have been unhelpful.

 If you have encountered abuse, it may be too painful for you to stay.